 PUBG Mobile, on the other hand, initially opted for a more traditional look box system for cosmetic items like parachutes, jackets, and basic apparel.
 However, as of update 0.6.0 it features the same Battle Pass system (here called Royale Pass) that Epic Games has used to fill its coffers.

 Fortnite vs PUBG – Performance

-PUBG Mobile and Fortnite run on the tried-and-tested Unreal Engine 4, which was actually created by Epic Games.
-As such, it’s not surprising that both PUBG and Fortnite hit the ground running and were highly optimized right out of the gates on PC.
+PUBG Mobile and Fortnite run on the tried-and-tested Unreal Engine 4, which was actually created by Fortnite’s Epic Games.
+As such, it’s not surprising that both PUBG and Fortnite hit the ground running and were highly optimized right out of the gate on PC.

-In fact, one of the main things that lead to Fortnite overtaking PUBG in the first place (other than being free) was that it can be played on much less powerful PCs.
+In fact, one of the main things that lead to Fortnite overtaking PUBG in the first place (other than being free) was that it can be played on much less powerful PCs than PUBG.

 Both games will drain your battery faster than you can say winner winner chicken dinner

 That said, Epic Games hasn’t taken the same efforts to make Fortnite available on mobile devices.
 It famously isn’t on the Google Play Store, so you’ll have to sideload it if you want to play on Android.
 Fortnite is compatible with any Android device that meets the minimum hardware and software requirements below:

 - At least 4GB of system RAM